DocRountree/BiologyCurriculum/README.md

-# BiologyCurriculum
+# Foundations of Biology: A Natural Approach
-An free and open-access curriculum for a course of study in the foundations of biology.
+A free and open-access curriculum for a course of study in the foundations of biology.
 The course should be acessible for secondary school students with a focus on undergraduate topics and content.
 The curriculum will include supplementary and instructional material.